amark/coalesce/README.md

 Here is to the future, help me create it!
 In the meanwhile, please experiment and play with it, and join me!

-*Note:* A couple bits of this documentation are out of date, if you run into any problems or if anything is confusing or not easy please let me know.
+*Note:* If you run into any problems or if anything is confusing or not easy please let me know.
 I'll help you and then make sure to clarify and update things.
 Thanks!

+Crafted with love by Mark Nadal, whom is not responsible for any liabilities from the use of this code.